Customizing the user’s session

 • If the session was alive, VSM Server runs any scripts placed in /opt/thinlinc/etc/sessionreconnect.d.
 When all such scripts are completed, session information is returned to the client.
 The client proceeds by contacting the agent on which the session is running.

-• If the existing session was not alive, or if there were no existing session at all, VSM Server finds out which VSM Agent has the least load, and contacts this agent to request a new session.
+• If the existing session was not alive, or if there were no existing sessions at all, VSM Server finds out which VSM Agent has the least load, and contacts this agent to request a new session.

 • When the agent responds that a new session has been created, VSM Server runs any scripts placed in /opt/thinlinc/etc/sessionstartup.d.
 When all such scripts are completed, session information is sent back to the client.
 The client proceeds by contacting the agent on which the session was started.